From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Introduction

-We will discuss this decomposition with greater generality in Section~\ref{subsec:decomposition}.
-These results can also be found in the optimization literature~\citep{zlobec2006characterization}.
-Following~\eqref{eq:monotone-decompisition} and~\eqref{eq:convex-decomposition}, the original problem of nonparametric regression can be decomposed into two subproblems: (1) estimating the shape-restricted regression function $g$, and (2) estimating the parameter $L$.
-One may expect the first problem to be more challenging as it involves the estimation of a function under shape constraints, which is an infinite-dimensional object.
-Therefore, the properties of the proposed class of estimators are expected to resemble those of shape-restricted regression estimators.
-This is indeed the case as we demonstrate in this article.
+We will discuss this decomposition with greater generality in Section~\ref{sec:decomposition} beyond the context of univariate Lipschitz functions.
+The decomposition \eqref{eq:monotone-decompisition} suggests that nonparametric regression problems can be decomposed into two subproblems: (i) estimating the shape-restricted regression function $g$, and (ii) selecting the parameter $L$.
+The first estimation problem is relatively more challenging as it involves a function under shape constraints, which is an infinite-dimensional object.
+Therefore, the properties of estimation procedures leveraging this decomposition are expected to resemble those of shape-restricted estimators, as we demonstrate in this article.